tejansv7/EarthEngineProject/README.md

 Link for the beta version application

-[Click here to see the demo]https://noothi-191860.users.earthengine.app/view/trialapp
+[Click on the link to see the demo]https://noothi-191860.users.earthengine.app/view/trialapp